sriniprash/node-pb/README.md

 };
 ```

-For redisStore, the config values confirm to: http://redis.js.org/#api-rediscreateclient
+For RedisStore, the config values confirm to: http://redis.js.org/#api-rediscreateclient

 ### Starting the server

 ```
+cd node-pb

-STORE_TYPE=redisStore node app.js #This should start the server at port 3000 with redis as the backend store.
+#To start the server at port 3000 with redis as the backend store.
+STORE_TYPE=RedisStore npm start

-STORE_TYPE=fileStore node app.js #This should start the server at port 3000 with filesystem as the backend store.
+#To start the server at port 3000 with filesystem as the backend store.
+STORE_TYPE=FileStore npm start
 ```

-If STORE_TYPE is not specified, then the app defaults to "fileStore".
+If STORE_TYPE is not specified, then the app defaults to "FileStore".

 ## Usage: